 - There's a reason they're called Kamen Riders.

-- Continuing the Terminator examples above, Cameron gets to cruise around on a motorcycle, complete with sunglasses.
-(Except in her case, the giant motorcycle cop glasses she wears look a little silly on Summer Glau).
+- Terminator: The Sarah Connor Chronicles: Referencing the Terminators in the movies, Cameron gets to cruise around on a motorcycle, complete with sunglasses.
+(Except in her case, the giant motorcycle cop glasses she wears look a little silly on petite Summer Glau).

 - Spike picked up a motorcycle from a Badass Biker Demon at the beginning of Season 5 of Buffy the Vampire Slayer, and kept it until the end of the series (though he seldom used it, it was certainly badass).